Your Grand Gay Myanmar Tour

 You have plenty of hotel options in Yangon.
 We can offer everything form simple comfort to the opulence of the famous Strand Hotel, which is an experience worth splurging on.

 From there you drive to magical Inle Lake, located about 1,000 meters above sea level.
-Highlights include the fisherman rowing in the one-legged style that is characteristic of Inle Lake boatmen, and gardens of grass and earth floating on the surface of this shallow lake, floating strips of ‘land' for growing vegetables.
-Another attraction besides the enjoyment of the scenery is a visit to the ‘jumping cats' monastery, Phaungdaw U Pagoda and silk weaving.
+Highlights include the fisherman rowing in the one-legged sty le that is characteristic of Inle Lake boatmen, and gardens of grass and earth floating on the surface of this shallow lake, floating strips of ‘land' for growing vegetables.
+Another attraction besides the enjoyment of the scenery is a visit to a monastery, Phaungdaw U Pagoda and silk weaving workshop.

-The tour highlights Mahagandayon monastery which is a school for young monks, and we will visit the U Bein bridge as well.
-It is more than two centuries old and at 1.2 km is the longest teakwood span in the world.
+The tour highlights Mahagandayon Monastery which is a school for young monks, and we will visit the 200-year-old U Bein Bridge. the longest teakwood bridge (1.2km) in the world.
 Visit Inwa, which was founded in 1364 and lasted nearly 400 years as a royal capital.
-Highlights include the ‘leaning tower of Ava', Maha Aungmye Bonzan, a brick-and-stucco monastery; and the elegant teakwood monastery Bagaya Kyaung.
+Highlights include the "leanin g tower of Ava," Maha Aungmye Bonzan, a brick-and-stucco monastery; and the elegant teakwood Bagaya Kyaung Monastery

-We will go to Mandalay jetty where we take a short and pleasant ride upriver to Mingun, the site of what would have been the world's largest zedi had not King Bodawpaya died in 1819 thus halting all further work.
+Morning drive back to Mandalay Jetty where we take a short and pleasant ride upriver to Mingun. the site of what would have been the world's largest zedi had not King Bodawpaya died in 1819, thus halting all further work.
 Later an earthquake in 1838 split the monument and reduced it to partial rubble.
-Nonetheless, it is still a very impressive sight as we approach from the river.
-Nearby we can also visit the Mingun Bell, moved from the zedi after the earthquake and now hung in a new shrine building.
+Nonetheless, it is still a very impressive sight as you approach from the river.
+Nearby you can also visit the Mingun Bell. moved from the zedi after the earthquake and now hung in a new shrine building.
 It is said to be the largest hanging uncracked bell in the world.
 Return to Mandalay.
-Afternoon visit to Mahamuni Pagoda, gold leaf hammering, Kuthodaw Pagoda, Shwenandaw Monastery and Mandalay Hill.
+Afternoon visit to Mahamuni Pagoda. gold leaf hammering, Kuthodaw Pagoda.
+Shwenandaw Monastery and Mandalay Hill.

 RV Paukan one night cruise - Thursdays